 - How many campers will be assigned to a studio?

 All camp capacities have been significantly reduced to accommodate a six-foot radius around each camper’s work station.
-This means a 16-capacity class is now 8-10 campers at most.
 Physical distancing will be maintained in at all times.

 - Will campers be sharing art supplies?